 Tai Chi vs Qigong

 When starting out as a beginner student, which practice is best to start with?
-Tai Chi or Qigong.
+Tai Chi vs Qigong.
 Find out the low down on each practice here.
 My suggestion is to give both a good try, over about six weeks each, and then practice the one you fall in love with.
 For some of you it will be Tai Chi, others Qigong, and a few of you will love both, like me!

 - Younger practice, circa 400 years old